gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 So although `count_up_and_down` may be doing more operations than `add_from_1_to_n` it also has a **linear time complexity** or `O(n)`.

 In general, whenever we do operations that are sequential (one after another) we add their time complexities together.
 If the time complexities being added are different, say an O(n) and O(1) operation (as opposed to the O(n) + O(n) operation in the example above), the less dominant (faster/better) time complexity is dropped.
-Thus `O(n + 1)` => `O(n)`
+Thus `O(n + 1)` => `O(n)`.

 #### Quadratic Time Complexity

-Often we encounter functions which involves nested loops.
-For example the code below contains a for loop which runs n times and a loop nested inside of it which runs, worst-case, n-1 times where n is the length of numbers.
+Often we encounter algorithms which involve nested loops.
+For example the code below contains a for loop which runs n times and a loop nested inside of it which runs, worst-case, n-1 times where n is the length of `numbers`.

 ```py
   def zero_sum_subarray(numbers):